jrmlhermitte/gemini-mcp-example/README.md

 ## Troubleshooting

 Running into problems?
-Try running the mcp server yourself:
+Try running the mcp server yourself to see if it's able to start up:

 ```
 source .venv/bin/activate
 python gemini-extension/main.py
 ```

-(Also don't forget the `source .venv/bin/activate`; We're running this in a local virtual environment here)
+(Also don't forget to run `source .venv/bin/activate` before starting `gemini`; We're running this in a local virtual environment here.)

 ## Where to go from here?